alexei1983/ADIF.NET/README.md

 ## ADIF.NET
-Fully featured ADIF and ADX parser and generator for .NET
+A fully featured ADIF/ADX parser and generator for .NET

 ### Introduction
-Amateur Data Interchange Format (ADIF) is a standard for exchanging ham radio on-air contacts between different platforms and systems.
+Amateur Data Interchange Format (ADIF) is an open standard for exchanging ham radio on-air contacts between different platforms and systems.

-The full standard can be found at the ADIF web site.
+The full standard can be found at the official [ADIF web site](https://adif.org).

 This library parses and generates files in both ADIF and ADX formats.